FPGAwars/apio/scripts/apio_help.md

 ```
 Usage: apio system platforms [OPTIONS]

-  The 'apio system lsftdi' commands runs the lsftdi utility to list ftdi
+  The 'apio system platforms' command lists the platforms ids supported by
-  devices connector to your computer and is useful for diagnosing connectivity
-  issues with FPGA boards.
+  apio, with the effective platform id of your system highlightd.

   Examples:
-    apio system  lsftdi      # List FTDI devices
+    apio system platforms   # List supported platform ids.

-  [Hint] Another way to run the lsftd utility is using the command 'apio raw
-  -- lsftdi <flags>'
+  [Advanced] The automatic platform id detection of apio can be overriden by
+  defining a different platform id using the env variable APIO_PLATFORM.

 Options:
   -h, --help  Show this message and exit.